cdl-geneseo/geneseo-dictionary/S/Scenario.md

 # Scenario

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Scenario

 Created by  Unknown User (eo7) on Nov 16, 2012

 n.
 Residence life staff from Seneca residence hall and Ontario residence hall.&quot;Scenario has the best programs.&quot;EOberdorf, S-Z, 2012